 Hardcodes create big problems in these spreadsheets, so someone who is proficient in Excel is usually required to build in some ‘SUM’ formulas and provide better visibility.
 But these quickly find breaking point, requiring constant involvement to get them fixed.

 In People Operations, you should be focusing on the People, not the process.

 Designing and managing a custom-built onboarding solution in a Google Sheet is a recipe to get stuck repeatedly updating the sheet versus leveraging purpose-built software and focusing on helping your team be more effective.

-Lack of alignment to make actions happen
+2. They lack alignment to make actions happen